rilysh/dotscripts/README.md

 ```

 ##### Disable BTRFS and LVM (advanced)
-If you didn't setup BTRFS or LVM on installation or don't want used BTRFS file system anywhere nor LVM, you can remove both of them to reduce boot time.
+If you didn't set up BTRFS or LVM on installation or don't want to use BTRFS or LVM anywhere, you can remove both of them to reduce boot time.
 ```sh
 # Ignore these packages
 echo "ignorepkg=btrfs-progs" | sudo tee /etc/xbps.d/10-ignores.conf